cncf/tag-security/assessments/guide/security-reviewer.md

 yet qualified to help them gain the necessary skills to be a reviewer in the future.

-## Time and effort
+## Time and Effort

-The level of effort for the reviewers is expected to be 10 hours.
+The level of effort for the reviewers is expected to be 10 hours per review.
 Despite the fact that there may be some back and forth to get clarification on a few points, it is expected analysis can usually be concluded in a few weeks.
 This will primarily involve carefully reading the written document and analyzing the security assertions and assumptions.

+# Security Reviewer Expectations

+GitHub issues are assigned to Security Reviewers.
+Security Reviewers are expected to conduct an in-depth review described in the [Security Assessment Guide](./).
+Security Reviewers should seek the approval of the other participating Security Reviewers and at least 1 co-chair before merging.